RaphGL/NeoSent/README.md

 Neosent is a drop-in replacement for Suckless Sent.

-It provide everything you need out of the box instead of relying on patches and editing header files.
+It provides everything you need out of the box instead of relying on patches and editing header files.

 Supports: